 Still not working, just mixing up some paint...

 You probably have motivational tricks of your own.
-Wonderful, but they can wear off so keep inventing new ones.
+Great, but they have a way of wearing off, so keep finding new ones.

-Or steal them from others - artists, athletes, businesspeople, etc.
+Or steal them from others, artists, athletes, businesspeople, it doesn't matter.

 If you don't know, then find it, and do it every day as if your life depended on it.

-And you don't need to prove you have talent, not to yourself or anyone.
+And you don't need to prove that you have talent, not to yourself or to anyone else.

-You just need the right habits.
+You just need the right habits, powerful habits.
 The kind that keeps you working, no matter how silly or outlandish they seem.